MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 ## Things to look for on the Network Trace tab

 The **Network Trace** tab provides detailed information about the requests to build the page as well as the responses received.

-The performance of each request and response are color coded based on their impact on the overall page performance,  such as Green \< 500ms, Yellow 500-1000ms and Red \> 1000ms.
+The performance of each request and response are color coded based on their impact on the overall page performance,  such as:

-On this tab there is an Export to JSON option should you wish to download and share the request and response details.
-Hover over the shortened URL to view the complete URL.
+- Green: \< 500ms
+- Yellow: 500-1000ms
+- Red: \> 1000ms

 ![Network Trace](media/3cfede99-7d31-4041-888d-7bbc275cadc2.png)